Dominating the Most Difficult Interview Question: What Is Your Greatest Weakness?

 - “I have a tendency to say ‘yes’ to everything and become overcommitted.”

 An experienced interviewer will spot any of the above or similar responses for exactly what they are – an attempt to avoid answering a legitimate question with honesty, and merely trying to get past it by presenting a canned response.
 Remember, the whole point of an interview is for both the prospective employer and candidate to find the best fit, from both a cultural and required hard-skills perspective.
 Once employed, your strengths, as well as weaknesses, will become blatantly apparent.
-If you truly have a weakness that could eliminate you from contention, it’s much better to know about it sooner rather than later.
+If you truly have a weakness that could even eliminate you from contention, it’s much better to know about it sooner rather than later.

 - You’ll have specific examples from your work history relevant to the requirements of the role.

-If you have an interview on the horizon, good luck and remember that being honest with a prospective employer is a much safer approach than couching a true strength as a perceived weakness.
+If you have an interview on the horizon, good luck and remember that being honest with a prospective employer is a much safer approach than couching a possible strength as a perceived weakness.
 It’s better for true shortcomings to be fully vetted and evaluated sooner rather than later.
 And if you’re offered the role, it will be because it’s a great fit for both hard skills and soft skills, which is a win, win for both you and the employer!

 Other Posts by the Author